 Bundey’s Paddock Playspace

 Nature reigns supreme in this pocket of North Adelaide.
-The equipment has been constructed almost entirely of wood – encouraging nature play by kids and perhaps evoking nostalgia in parents.
+The equipment has been constructed almost entirely of wood – encouraging nature play.
+There are a number of different play areas spread out across the area.
+They are close enough to watch all the kids, yet spread out enough to create a nice sense of space and make it less crowded.

 Where: Bundey’s Paddock / Tidlangga